Polysome: Prokaryotic

 Bacterial polysomes have been found to form double-row structures.
 In this conformation, the ribosomes are contacting each other through smaller subunits.
-These double row structures generally have a “sinusoidal” (zigzag) or 3-D helical path.
-In the “sinusoidal” path, there are two types of contact between the small subunits- “top-to-top” or “top-to-bottom”.
-In the 3-D helical path, only “top-to-top” contact is observed.
+These double row structures generally have a "sinusoidal" (zigzag) or 3-D helical path.
+In the "sinusoidal" path, there are two types of contact between the small subunits- "top-to-top" or "top-to-bottom".
+In the 3-D helical path, only "top-to-top" contact is observed.

 Polysomes are present in archaea, but not much is known about the structure.

 Eukaryotic

 In cells

 in situ (in cell) studies have shown that eukaryotic polysomes exhibit linear configurations.
-Densely packed 3-D helices and planar double-row polysomes were found with variable packing including “top-to-top” contacts similar to prokaryotic polysomes.
-Eukaryotic 3-D polyribosomes are similar to prokaryotic 3-D polyribosomes in that they are “densely packed left-handed helices with four ribosomes per turn”.
+Densely packed 3-D helices and planar double-row polysomes were found with variable packing including "top-to-top" contacts similar to prokaryotic polysomes.
+Eukaryotic 3-D polyribosomes are similar to prokaryotic 3-D polyribosomes in that they are "densely packed left-handed helices with four ribosomes per turn".
 This dense packing can determine their function as regulators of translation, with 3-D polyribosomes being found in sarcoma cells using fluorescence microscopy.

 Cell free

-Atomic force microscopy used in in vitro studies have shown that circular eukaryotic polysomes can be formed by free polyadenylated mRNA in the presence of initiation factor eIF4E bound to the 5’ cap and PABP bound to the 3’-poly(A) tail.
-However, this interaction between cap and poly(A)-tail mediated by a protein complex is not a unique way of circularizing polysomal mRNA.
-It has been found that topologically circular polyribosomes can be successfully formed in the translational system with mRNA with no cap and no poly(A) tail as well as a capped mRNA without a 3’-poly(A) tail.
+Atomic force microscopy used in in vitro studies have shown that circular eukaryotic polysomes can be formed by free polyadenylated mRNA in the presence of initiation factor eIF4E bound to the 5' cap and PABP bound to the 3'-poly(A) tail.
+However, this interaction between cap and the poly(A)-tail mediated by a protein complex is not a unique way of circularizing polysomal mRNA.
+It has been found that topologically circular polyribosomes can be successfully formed in the translational system with mRNA with no cap and no poly(A) tail as well as a capped mRNA without a 3'-poly(A) tail.